Everything your primary care practice needs to succeed.

 Pros and Cons of Concierge Medicine

-There are several pros and cons of concierge medicine.
+There are several pros and cons to concierge medicine.

 - More time for the patient: The physicians tend to book fewer appointments during the day with their patients and schedule an ample amount of time for the visit.
 The patient can, thus, interact with him or her directly without having to communicate via other staff.
 In general, this allows for a better relationship with the doctor and leads to excellent healthcare for the patient.